Are All Layers Created Equal?: Setting

-Note that \emph{no} re-training or fine-tuning after re-initialization or re-randomization is conducted and the network is evaluated directly with mixed post-trained and re-initialized/re-randomized weights.
-When a network exhibits negligible decrease\footnote{There is no universal threshold to quantify how much is ``negligible'' across all models and tasks.
-But as we will see from the empirical results, there is no ambiguity in identifying the layer types, due to the sharp performance contrast between the \robust and \critical layers.} in performance after re-initializing or re-randomizing of a layer, we say that the layer is \emph{\robust}, and otherwise the layer is called \emph{\critical}.
+We emphasize that \emph{no} re-training or fine-tuning is performed after a network is re-initialized/re-randomized.
+When a network exhibits negligible\footnote{We do not quantify how much ``negligible'' is, as we believe there is no universal threshold across all models and tasks.
+Our empirical results indicates that there is no or little ambiguity in categorizing layers due to the sharp difference in performance of \robust and \critical layers.} decrease in performance after re-initializing or re-randomizing of a layer, we say that the layer is \emph{\robust} and otherwise the layer is called \emph{\critical}.

-\section{Robustness of individual layers}
+\section{Robustness of Individual Layers}

-The datasets we use in the robustness studies are standard image classification benchmarks: \mnist, \cifar{}, and \imagenet.
-All the networks are trained using SGD with momentum, and piecewise constant learning rate schedule, see Appendix~\ref{app:exp-details} for further details.
+The datasets we use in our robustness study are standard image classification benchmarks: \mnist, \cifar{}, and \imagenet.
+All networks were trained using SGD with momentum using a piecewise constant learning rate schedule.
+See Appendix~\ref{app:exp-details} for further details.

-\subsection{Fully connected networks}
+\subsection{Fully Connected Networks}

-We start by examining the robustness of fully-connected networks (\fcn).
-A \fcn{$D\times H$} consists of $D$ fully connected layers each of output dimension $H$ followed by the ReLU activation function.
+We start by examining the robustness of fully-connected networks (\fcn{s}).
+A \fcn{~$D\times H$} consists of $D$ fully connected layers each of output dimension $H$ followed by a ReLU activation function.
 The additional final layer is a linear multiclass predictor with one output per class.

-As a starter, we train an \fcn{ $3\times 256$} on \mnist{}, and apply the re-initialization and re-randomization analysis on the trained model.
+We train an \fcn{~$3\times 256$} on \mnist{} and apply the re-initialization and re-randomization analysis on the trained model.
 The results are shown in Fig.~\ref{fig:mnist-mlp-3x256}(a).
 As expected, due to the intricate dependency of the classification function on each of the layers, re-randomizing any of the layers completely disintegrates the representation and classification accuracy drops to the level of random guessing.
-However, for re-initialization, while the first layer is very sensitive, the rest of the layers are robust to re-initialization to their (pre-training) random weights.
+For re-initialization, however, while the first layer is very sensitive the rest of the layers are robust to re-initialization.